saibotsivad/ragu/README.md

 ragu /path/to/content /path/to/build
 ```

-If you've got a config file set up, and that config file defines the `input` and `output` you can just do:
+Or, if you've got a config file set up, and that config file defines the `input` and `output` you can just do:

 ```bash
 # if the config file is in the current directory